-Micro-purchase procedure below $2,000: Only one quotation needs to be solicited if the price received is considered reasonable.
+Micro-purchase procedure below $10,000: Only one quotation needs to be solicited if the price received is considered reasonable.
 Such purchases must be distributed equitably among qualified sources.
 Selected DHA employees can procure supplies and/or services in the micro purchase threshold using Procurement credit cards.
 The selected vendor must be able to accept Visa Procurement cards.
 If you would like to learn more about the Visa Procurement card program, call Citibank at 1-800-248-4553.

-Small purchase procedure over $2,000 but not exceeding $100,000: No less than three offerors shall be solicited to submit price quotations through the Invitation for Quote (IFQ) process.
+Small purchase procedure over $10,000 but not exceeding $250,000: No less than three offerors shall be solicited to submit price quotations through the Invitation for Quote (IFQ) process.
 At least one of the quotes being solicited shall be an MBE, WBE, SBE or Section 3 Business.
-Award shall be made to the offeror providing the lowest acceptable quotation, unless justified in writing based on price and other specified factors
+Award shall be made to the offeror providing the lowest acceptable quotation, unless justified in writing based on price and other specified factors.

 Formal Purchasing Procedures

-The definition of a Small Business Enterprise (SBE), Minority-Owned Business Enterprise (MBE) or Women’s Business Enterprise (WBE) are as follows:
+The definition of a Small Business Enterprise (SBE), Minority-Owned Business Enterprise (MBE) and Women’s Business Enterprise (WBE) are as follows:

 Small Business Enterprise: A small business enterprise is defined as a business, which is independently owned; not dominant in its field of operation; and not an affiliate or subsidiary of a business dominant in its field of operation.
 The size standards in 13 CFR 121 shall be used unless the Authority determines that their use is inappropriate.